Quadracycle: Touring

 Touring quadracycles are constructed specifically for the personal ownership market and are built to be lighter and faster than rental surreys.
-Typically, they seat one person or two people in side-by-side seating and feature independent pedaling and gear selection.
-They can have up to 192 gears, giving them remarkable hill-climbing capabilities.
+Typically, they seat one or two people in side-by-side seating and feature independent pedaling and gear selection.
+They can have as low as 7 gear inches, giving them remarkable hill-climbing capabilities.
 They are used for long-distance travel as well as local use; some are used for cycle-commuting to work.

 Compared to touring or hybrid bicycles, touring quadracycles are more comfortable to ride, can navigate steeper hills more easily, deal with crosswinds better, and can carry a much heavier load than a bicycle.
 They have disadvantages compared to bicycles including that they are heavier, require more storage space, typically have slower cruise speeds, are more complex to maintain, and have a larger turning circle.
 Unlike bicycles (but like tricycles) they are vulnerable to being rolled over on fast corners, and a very low centre of gravity and/or weight transfer by the riders to the inside of the curve is needed to avoid this.

 Examples of this type of vehicle include: